vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The IDs are small values.
 They are not owning pointers.
 This matters for snapshots: a snapshot can be copied or moved without invalidating object references, because relationships are stored as IDs and rebuilt indexes.

 `ObjectRef` is a slightly richer reference used by source annotations and diagnostics.
-It can point at a whole asset, a sequence, a sequence track, an instrument, a sample, or a miscellaneous object.
+It can point at a whole asset, a sequence, a sequence track, an instrument, a playable region, a sample, or a miscellaneous object.
+Instrument, region, and sample references use their durable dense indexes, never a format's sparse table key.

 The architecture uses IDs as a safety boundary.
 Format code can describe relationships, but it does not decide where data is stored in memory or how long it lives.